brave/browser-laptop/README.md

 ### Running Brave

-To run a development version of the browser requires a few steps.
-The easiest way is just to use two terminals.
-One terminal can be used just to watch for changes to the code
+Running a development version of the browser requires two steps.
+The easiest way is just to use two terminals (or one terminal with two tabs).
+First, you'll need to start the watch process (which runs webpack and watches for changes to the code)

     npm run watch

-Now actually run Brave in another terminal
+Second, you can start the actual Brave process (in another terminal or tab)

     npm start